White Bean Soup with Kale

 Wash and dry the tomatoes.
 Cut an X into the bottom of each one, just through the skin.
 Fill a saucepan with water and bring to a boil.
 While it’s coming to a boil, fill a large bowl with water and ice cubes and set aside.
 Place the tomatoes in the boiling water until the skins begin to loosen, about 45 seconds to 1 minute.
 Remove with a slotted spoon or a spider strainer and place in the ice-water bath.
 Using a knife, or your fingers, peel the skins off the blanched tomatoes.
 Cut out the stem area.

-Because the stem of the curly kale is very tough, we don’t want to use it in the soup.
-The best way to remove the leaves from the stem is to fold the leaf in half and cut the stem out.
-Then cut the kale leaves into about 1-inch pieces.
+The stem of the curly kale is very tough, so I don’t like to use it in the soup.
+The best way to remove it is to fold the leaf in half and cut the stem out.
+Then cut or tear the kale leaves into bite-size pieces.

 White Bean Soup with Kale